NetwerkExamineringDigitalisering/NED-OOAPI/doc/diagrams/flow2.md

     deactivate Toetsafname
 ```

-Open Question : Status change van cancelled naar active: blijven studenten dan actief? blijven associaties?
+Open Question : Status change from cancelledback to active: Will students remain active?
+Will associations remain?

-## Flow 2.6 Read current state of the offering
+## Flow 2.6 Read current state of the offering (zitting)
-To see the current state of the offering with its assocoations the following endpoint can be used
+To see/check the current state of the offering (zitting) with its associations the following endpoint can be used at Toetsafname
 ```mermaid
 sequenceDiagram
     Toetsplanning->>Toetsafname: Give me the latest